Loading...

 This command will push your local settings and modules up to your ForgeBox account.

 By default, the settings are "merged" so new local settings will be added to ForgeBox, but nothing will be removed.
-In order to remove config that only exists on ForgeBox, you can use the --overwrite
+In order to remove config that only exists on ForgeBox, you can use the --overwrite flag to force a full sync.

 This command will pull your settings and modules from your ForgeBox account and set/install them locally.

 By default, the settings are "merged" so missing settings will be added locally and missing system modules will be installed, but nothing will be removed.
-In order to remove config and modules that only exists locally, you can use the --overwrite
+In order to remove config and modules that only exists locally, you can use the --overwrite flag to force a full sync.
+This will remove local config settings and uninstall local system modules which were not on ForgeBox.

 This command will not change anything, but gives you a full report of all settings which are different between your local CommandBox CLI and ForgeBox.
 It will show you "Remote Only", "Local Only", and "Changed" settings and modules.
 Use this to see what you're about to change prior to pushing or pulling.